shide1989/winrm-client/README.md

 ⚠️ This is an updated fork of the original [nodejs-winrm](https://github.com/shoneslab/nodejs-winrm) project that doesn't seem to be maintained anymore.

-winrm-client is a NodeJS client to access WinRM (Windows Remote Management) SOAP web service.
+winrm-client is a production-ready NodeJS client to access WinRM (Windows Remote Management) SOAP web service.
 It allows to execute commands on target windows machines.
 Please visit [Microsoft's WinRM site](http://msdn.microsoft.com/en-us/library/aa384426.aspx) for WINRM details.

 #### ⬆️ Migration from nodejs-winrm